Minor in Air Force Studies

 Professional Officer Course (The Advanced Course)

 Enrollment in the POC is limited to those students who have applied and been accepted for the course.
 Selection is based on interest in the Air Force together with academic records, observed leadership abilities, physical fitness, and SAT/ACT scores.
 Application is normally made while a member of the GMC.
-Individuals entering the POC must have two academic years remaining in college as full-time students at the undergraduate and/or graduate level.
+Individuals entering the POC must have two academic years remaining in college as full-time students at the undergraduate level.
 Upon completion, all POC students are obligated to accept a commission and enter the active-duty Air Force.

 Junior-year materials emphasize student involvement in learning and practicing management